Links on SoundGuys may earn us a commission. Learn more.

 Which microphone sounds better?

-Should you buy the Nothing Ear 1 or the Apple AirPods Pro?
+Should you buy the Nothing Ear 1 or the Apple AirPods Pro (1st generation)?

-The only noticeable difference between these headsets is the extra features that the AirPods Pro provides to Apple users.
-If you own an iPhone and can stomach the cost, the AirPods Pro is a better option than the Nothing Ear 1.
+The noticeable differences between these headsets are the better ANC and extra features that the AirPods Pro (1st generation) provides to Apple users.
+If you own an iPhone and can stomach the cost, the AirPods Pro (1st generation) is a better option than the Nothing Ear 1.
 Everyone else will be completely fine saving the extra cash and just getting the Nothing Ear 1 instead.

-As someone deeply entrenched in the Apple ecosystem, I’ll be sticking with the Apple AirPods Pro as my daily driver earbuds for the time being.
-However, with a similar design and feature set, the Nothing Ear 1 is certainly worthy of a recommendation for anyone interested in affordable wireless earbuds.
-Considering this is just a first attempt from Nothing, we can’t wait to see what the future holds in the competitive true wireless earbud space.
+As someone deeply entrenched in the Apple ecosystem, I’ll be sticking with the Apple AirPods Pro (1st generation) as my daily driver earbuds for the time being.
+However, with a similar design and feature set, the Nothing Ear 1 is certainly worthy of recommendation for anyone interested in affordable wireless earbuds.

-What are some alternatives to the Nothing Ear 1 and the AirPods Pro?
+What are some alternatives to the Nothing Ear 1 and the AirPods Pro (1st generation)?

-The Beats Studio Buds falls somewhere in between the AirPods Pro and Nothing Ear 1.
-Not only is the price right in between the two, but it also works equally well on Android as on iOS.
+The Beats Studio Buds falls somewhere in between the AirPods Pro (1st generation) and Nothing Ear 1.
+Not only is the price right in between the two ($99 at Amazon), but it also works equally well on Android as on iOS.
 However, aside from the design, there aren’t many standout features on the Beats Studio Buds.
+If you want something a bit more unique with ANC that stacks up against the AirPods Pro (2nd generation), check out the Beats Fit Pro.
+The ear wings keep the buds in place during most exercises, and the IPX4 water resistance matches that of the Apple and Nothing earbuds we examined today.

-If you want the best of the best when it comes to ANC wireless earbuds, check out the Sony WF-1000XM4.
-These buds are packed to the brim with features, including some of the best isolation and noise cancelling you’ll find in any earbuds, with the Bose QuietComfort Earbuds giving it the closest run for its money.
+If you want the best of the best for ANC wireless earbuds, check out the Sony WF-1000XM4.
+These buds are pricier than either pair of Apple and Nothing earphones ($178 at Amazon), but you get a lot for your money.
+Sony packs these buds to the brim with features, including some of the best isolation and noise cancelling you’ll find in any earbuds, with few headsets giving it any competition.
+(That said, the Bose QuietComfort Earbuds II has moderately better ANC with the caveat that you can’t disable it.)

 On the other hand, if you’re looking to save money, there are lots of good true wireless earbuds available for under $100.
 The Sony WF-C500 is cheap and sounds great, though doesn’t have active noise cancelling.

-The AirPods Pro will automatically update when connected to your Apple device, as long as you stay up to date with the latest version of iOS.
+The AirPods Pro (1st generation) will automatically update when connected to your Apple device, as long as you stay up to date with the latest version of iOS.

 To update the Nothing Ear 1, open the companion app and click “Device Details” and then “Firmware Update”.
 Keep the earbuds in the charging case with the lid open until the update finishes downloading.